 Engaging citizens in reducing comsumption-based emissions

-active 3 months, 2 weeks agoKeywords: cities, citizen engagement, circular economy, sharing economy, consumption-based greenhouse gas emissions, wellbeing, active citizenship.
+active 3 days, 15 hours agoKeywords: cities, citizen engagement, circular economy, sharing economy, consumption-based greenhouse gas emissions, wellbeing, active citizenship.

 EU consumption patterns exceed several of the planetary boundaries for environmental impacts, such as climate change and resource use.
 Private consumption accounted for 63 per cent of greenhouse gas emissions in 2019 in Finland.
 The same year, Finland’s carbon footprint, or consumption-based emissions per capita, was around 13 tonnes of carbon dioxide equivalent (tCO2e).
 In EU (EU-27), per capita greenhouse emissions are about 7,7 tCO2e.
 In order to meet the 1,5°C temperature goal set in the Paris Agreement, the worldwide carbon footprint of an individual would need to be less than 2,5 tCO2e by year 2030 and continue to decrease after that.
 This emphasizes the gap between current consumption-based emission levels in EU and the global per capita targets required to avoid surpassing the 1,5°C temperature increase.
 Additionally, the last five years have seen a continuous increase in the EU consumption footprint.